MaWiMa/CCS/en/Changing_Canadian_Schools-021.md

 ##### Changing Canadian Schools Page 021
 ***
 ###
+~~his or her nondisabled peers is not asured.~~
 With few exceptions, Canadian school boards have generally offered options that have become the standard both in this country (Caapo and Goguen, 1980) and in the United States under public Law 94-142 (Gartner and Lipsky, 1987):

--> "pull-out" resource room programs for students with mild disabilities;
+- "pull-out" resource room programs for students with mild disabilities;
--> segregated schools or segragated classes in regular schools for students with moderate or severe disabilities;
+- segregated schools or segragated classes in regular schools for students with moderate or severe disabilities;
--> individual cases of integration for students with moderate disabilities.
+- individual cases of integration for students with moderate disabilities.

 However, while education is an area of provincial jurisdiction,